MediaGrubber/pop-power/index.md

+### 10/17/2019

+**ABOUT THIS SITE**
+This site is devoted to 2 things:
+(1) Examining how the term/concept "power" circulates in popular discourse (semi-substantive material! woo!)
+(2) Curating playfully satirical sendups of academia (self-flagellation! woo!)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/MediaGrubber/pop-power/edit/master/index.md) to maintain and preview the content for your website in Markdown files.